Umpqua National Forest - Welcome!

 Read More

 The Umpqua National Forest protects 983,239 acres of forest across Douglas, Lane, and Jackson Counties.
 The Forest is headquartered in Roseburg and has four ranger districts: Cottage Grove, Diamond Lake, North Umpqua, and Tiller.
-The Forest is also the home of the Dorena Genetic Research Center and Wolf Creek Job Corps Center
+The Forest is also the home of the Dorena Genetic Resource Center and Wolf Creek Job Corps Center

 • Recreation